-$250,000 bond for deputy charged in Casey Goodson shooting
+Ohio deputy asks to move Casey Goodson case to federal court

 “Investigators found no evidence other than Mr. Meade’s self-serving, uncorroborated statement to show that Casey presented a threat to Mr. Meade,” Merkle said Friday.
 “Rather, the evidence collected revealed that Casey was doing nothing other than entering his residence when Mr. Meade shot him six times.”

-The shooting happened as Meade, a 17-year member of the sheriff’s office, was finishing an unsuccessful search for a fugitive as part of his work for a U.S. Marshals Service task force.
-Goodson was not the subject of the fugitive search and the Marshals have said Meade wasn’t performing a mission for them at the time of the shooting.
+The shooting happened as Meade, a 17-year member of the sheriff’s office, was finishing an unsuccessful search for a fugitive as part of his work for the U.S. Marshals Service task force.

 Meade followed Goodson first in his car and then on foot after seeing Goodson in his car point a gun at another driver and then at Meade, and later “waving the firearm erratically,” according to an account provided by Collins.

 Goodson’s family has also filed a federal wrongful-death lawsuit against Meade and the sheriff’s office.
-The complaint claims Meade received hundreds of hours on firearms and SWAT training but little on violence deescalation techniques, despite subpar performances as a deputy, including being placed on “no inmate contact status” for nearly four years.
+The complaint claims Meade received hundreds of hours of firearms and SWAT training but little on violence deescalation techniques.
+That is despite subpar performances as a deputy, including being placed on “no inmate contact status” for nearly four years.
 The lawsuit did not provide details of the reasons for that placement.
 A Franklin County spokesperson has declined comment.

-Although the shooting did not involve Columbus police, it came at a time of heightened tension over previous shootings of Black people by officers in Ohio’s capital, a situation made worse less than three weeks later when a white Columbus police officer shot and killed 47-year-old Andre Hill as he emerged from a garage holding a cellphone.
+Although the shooting did not involve Columbus police, it came at a time of heightened tension over previous shootings of Black people by officers in Ohio’s capital.
+Then, less than three weeks later, a white Columbus police officer shot and killed 47-year-old Andre Hill as he emerged from a garage holding a cellphone.

 Meade, who had been on administrative leave since the shooting, retired July 2 on disability.